KaviHShah/Intro-to-Python/README.md

-# Course Name

-This repository contains the materials for the course Intro-to-Python.

 # Intro to Python
 # Part III Systems Biology, University of Cambridge
 author: Kavi Haria Shah
 date: 2024-10-08
+This repository contains the materials for the Intro-to-Python course.

 ## Overview